Kaverisalunke/BankCaseStudy/README.md

 # BankCaseStudy
-This is case study on internet abnking
+This is case study on internet banking